Bukson01/Kogi-And-Abuja-Max-Temperature-Forecast-Using-Arima-Model/README.md

 # Abuja

 # About Dataset
-The data provides a trend in maximum temperatures of the local governments areas considered (Lokoja and Abuja) on a monthly basis for the past three decades.
+The data provides a trend in maximum temperatures of the states considered (Kogi and Abuja in Nigeria) on a monthly basis for the past three decades.

 # Project Overview